Financial Aid, Scholarships and Grants

 So, through the efforts of hundreds of generous donors, the scholarships and grants listed here are made available to incoming freshman students as part of a financial aid package.
 Eligibility is based on the criteria listed.
 Need-based assistance through financial aid is also available to those who qualify.

 New test scores that might affect scholarships and grants may be submitted through June 30 of the senior year.
-In some cases, if a new score is submitted after NNU has awarded financial aid, and the new score results in a higher scholarship NNU may reduce other financial aid offered.
+In some cases, if a new score is submitted after NNU has initially awarded financial aid, and the new score results in a higher scholarship NNU may adjust other financial aid offered.

 More complete information about the financial aid process and our scholarships and grants is available on the Office of Financial Aid website.